 In practice we used the first variant for the branch and bound stage and the second variant for the subsequent alternating optimization stage.
-The reasoning behind this is that the total variation of a segmentation depends mostly on its local properties and can be vary significantly without altering its global configuration, which is what we look for during the b&b-optimization.
+The reasoning behind this is that the total variation of a segmentation depends mostly on its local properties and can be vary significantly without altering its global configuration, which is what we look for during the branch and bound optimization.
 TV is then added during the 'fine-tuning' in the alternating stage.

-To reduce computational complexity, we sampled the cost function $c{\text{geo}}(x,y) + c{\mathcal{F}}(f_x,f_y)$ for fixed x only at positions y close to x.
+Reducing Complexity in Practice.
+To reduce computational complexity, we sampled the cost function $c{geo}(x, y) + c{\mathcal{F}}(f_x, f_y)$ for fixed x only at positions y close to x.
 When y is very far from x the high geometric cost will make the assignment very unlikely.
-The cut-off radius around x is chosen according to the range of $c{\mathcal{F}}$ and the size of the mode parameter set Λ during branch & bound.
+The cut-off radius around x is chosen according to the range of $c{\mathcal{F}}$ and the size of the mode parameter set A during branch and bound.
 Global optimality of the sub-sampled cost-function w.r.t. the dense model can be checked by introducing 'overflow' variables with suitable assignment costs for each x: as long as no mass is put onto these overflow variables, the optimizer of the reduced model is also globally optimal in the dense model.